 Idyllic Isola de Buddeli is renowned especially thanks to Pink Beach (Spiaggia Rosa), whose sand gets its signature color from microscopic fragments of coral shells.
 You can find the beach in the south-eastern part of the island.
 In order to preserve its delicate beauty, access to the beach is limited; it can be only admired from the nearby beach of Cavaliere and you must be accompanied by a tour guide.

-Although Budelli features some of the best beaches in Sardinia, the island is connected with controversy.
+Although Budelli features some of the best beaches in La Maddalena, the island is connected with controversy.
 In 2013, after the bankruptcy of the previous owner, the island was sold to a wealthy New Zealand businessman for 2.94 million euros.
 Just one month after this transaction, Italy tried to get the island back but did not succeed.
 Although privately owned, the island is protected by the National Park Board.

 Isola Budelli turned out to be a much quieter and calmer place to anchor than Spargi Island.
 Or could it be that I was already getting used to the wavy experience of sleeping at sea?
 The best part was definitely our morning swim—how great is it to be floating around just a minute after waking up?